law-dwg/LSQR-CUDA/README.md

 # LSQR-CUDA
 ## Overview
-LSQR-CUDA was written by Lawrence Ayers under the supervision of Stefan Guthe of the [GRIS](https://www.informatik.tu-darmstadt.de/gris/startseite_1/team/index.de.jsp) institute at the Technische Universität Darmstadt.
+LSQR-CUDA is written by Lawrence Ayers under the supervision of Stefan Guthe of the [GRIS](https://www.informatik.tu-darmstadt.de/gris/startseite_1/team/index.de.jsp) institute at the Technische Universität Darmstadt.
+It is a CUDA port of the LSQR algorithm of Chris Paige and Michael Saunders

 The goal of this work was to accelerate the computation time of the well-known [LSQR](https://web.stanford.edu/group/SOL/software/lsqr/) algorithm using a CUDA capable GPGPU.